 Mary Kay Andrews is the New York Times bestselling author of SAVE THE DATE, LADIES’ NIGHT, CHRISTMAS BLISS, SPRING FEVER, SUMMER RENTAL, THE FIXER UPPER, DEEP DISH, BLUE CHRISTMAS, SAVANNAH BREEZE, HISSY FIT, LITTLE BITTY LIES and SAVANNAH BLUES.

-A former reporter for The Atlanta Journal-Constitution, she wrote ten critically acclaimed mysteries, including the Callahan Garrity mystery series, under her real name, Kathy Hogan Trocheck.
+A former reporter for The Atlanta Journal-Constitution, she wrote ten critically acclaimed mysteries, including the Callahan Garrity mystery series, under her “real” name, which is Kathy Hogan Trocheck.
 Her mysteries have been nominated for the Edgar, Anthony, Agatha and Macavity Awards.

 A native of St. Petersburg, Florida (and a diplomate of the Maas Bros.
-Department Store School of Charm), Trocheck earned a B.A. in journalism from the University of Georgia in 1976 (Go Dawgs!).
-She started her professional journalism career in Savannah, Georgia, where she covered the real-life murder trials which were the basis of Midnight in the Garden of Good and Evil.
-She left journalism after a ten-year stint as a reporter for The Atlanta Journal-Constitution.
+Department Store School of Charm), she started her professional journalism career in Savannah, Georgia, where she covered the real-life murder trials which were the basis of MIDNIGHT IN THE GARDEN OF GOOD AND EVIL.

-Married to her high school sweetheart, she is the mother of two grown children and a proud grandmother.
-After a brief hiatus in Raleigh, NC, she and her husband moved back to their old neighborhood in Atlanta, where they live in a restored 1926 Craftsman bungalow.
-She divides her time between Atlanta and her restored beach cottage on Tybee Island, GA, both of which are named for fictional locations in her novels.
+Married to her high school sweetheart, Tom, she has two adult children and two grandchildren.
+After a three-year hiatus in Raleigh, NC, she and her husband moved back to their old neighborhood in Atlanta.
+She also owns two restored beach cottages on Tybee Island, GA, both of which are named for fictional locations in her novels.